-All parking will remain a Senior-only privilege.
-Parking will be on an everyday basis.
+Parking will be on an everyday basis by permit only

 Methacton High School Seniors who wish to park on campus must apply for a parking permit and sticker.
-Since there are not enough spaces for each student, permits and stickers are granted on a first-come, firstserved basis until all available spaces are allotted.
+Since there are not enough spaces for each student, permits and stickers are granted on a first-come, first-served basis until all available spaces are allotted.
 Seniors may apply for a parking permit starting in June through a link on the Methacton High School home page.